yutxie/yutxie.github.io/_pages/index.md

 1. Assessing and guiding AI behavior using tools from behavioral science [[PNAS'24](https://www.pnas.org/doi/10.1073/pnas.2313925121), [AIBS'24](https://arxiv.org/abs/2412.12362)];
 2. Simulating and interpreting human behavior with AI [[PNAS'25](https://www.pnas.org/doi/full/10.1073/pnas.2512075122), [Social Sim'25](https://openreview.net/forum?id=6KM1siLL8a)];
-3. Investigating the dynamics of human-AI collaboration and how they co-evolve with each other.
+3. Analyzing and fostering human-AI collaboration as well as their coevolution.

 I also develop behavioral foundation models ([Be.FM](https://arxiv.org/pdf/2505.23058)), which aim to provide a shared scientific representation of behavior across humans and AI.
 Further details and community discussions about this emerging field can be found in our [perspective paper](https://papers.ssrn.com/abstract=5395006) and [recent workshops](https://ai-behavioral-science.github.io/).